Nonprofit Leadership: Top 10 Skills that CDOs of Tomorrow Will Need

 6. Build Relationships with Wealth Managers

 With the new tax laws, donor attitudes may change over time.
 CDOs who move quickly to leverage wealth data analytics and technology will gain a larger share of wallet from competing causes.
 Similarly, building relationships with financial service professionals can help familiarize prospects with your cause.
-With the support of financial service professionals, you can gain traction on Donor Advised Funds.
+With the support of financial service professionals, you can gain traction on Donor-Advised Funds.
+This, in turn, creates a happy customer that continues their support for you.

 7. Embrace Diversity